boehs/oasis/MOTD.md

 ---

-There is a spot on my face
-My outfit could be better
-My nails are forcefully raw
-And my eyes are red
+Mess.
-But on the end of the lens
+But on that end of the lens
 They don't care
 Now preserved.